jhaslowh/UFO_Attack/UFO Attack Design.md

 **Store Screen**
 The player will used abducted people to purchase upgrades.
 Apearance: A shop with an alien shopkeeper.
 Transitions:
 - Main Menu  (Button)

+**Equipment Screen**
+The player will use this screen to change the equipment of their UFO or alien.
+Transitions:
+- Main Menu  (Button)